 In HR nobody hires you to be yourself.
-Act like others, think like others and use your integrity and intuition on making decisions.
-Acknowledging that might result in a deeper respect.
+Act like others, think like others, and use your integrity and intuition in making decisions.
+Acknowledging that might result in deeper respect.
 For oneself, for the client, for the consultant, for the manager, for the people, and for the organization.
 And, as an important distinction to what is stated at the end of the embedded video, “treating others like you expect to be treated” is not respect, but lack of respect, because it claims that others have the same expectations or value the same things as you do in an organization.
 An HR person’s work is very particular, compared to all other fields.
 HR people (should) know better.

 “Ethics means making decisions that represent what you stand for.”
 (Alysa Lambert, Indiana University Southeast, Ethics course)

-What I’m emphasizing here is values.
-Before training people on ethics, it’s best knowing their values.
+What I’m emphasizing here are values.
+Before training people on ethics, it’s best to know their values.
 And not in general.
 But especially in HR.
-That is where the real changes have impact.
-Of course, I can’t expect that to happen from participating an academic programme, but I’m talking about training.
+That is where the real changes have an impact.
+Of course, I can’t expect that to happen from participating in an academic program, but I’m talking about training.
 Now, you can find information everywhere.
 You can sell at best, filtered information.
 But no intelligent person buys information anymore, in training.
 You can find that in books.
 Values development, on the other hand, is something much more worthwhile.

 PS: To have a first glance at ethics in the USA, the country of HR, you should check out this study [en, html].